 Glenn Whitman, MALS, Director, Center for Transformative Teaching and Learning, St. Andrew’s Episcopal School; and Ian Kelleher, PhD, Head of Research, Center for Transformative Teaching and Learning, St. Andrew’s Episcopal School; Co-Authors, Neuroteach: Brain Science and the Future of Education (2016); Co-Creators of Neuroteach Global

-Explore ways to apply the science of reading, learning technologies, and social-emotional learning to literacy instruction.
-Skills of social and sociocultural awareness and relationship building are critical for students to engage in meaningful conferences.
-In this workshop, you will explore the science behind reading and the social and emotional skills that students need to be successful readers and writers.
+Explore ways to apply social-emotional learning to literacy instruction.
+Skills of social and sociocultural awareness and relationship building are critical for students to engage in meaningful reading and writing.
+In this second part of the workshop, you will explore the social and emotional skills that students need to be successful readers and writers.

 Nearly every child experiences friendship problems in some way, at some time, whether it’s having an argument with a friend, coping with teasing, or finding a buddy in a new classroom.
 Sometimes particular children need extra help in learning to get along with others.
 This presentation will describe essential social skills that all children need to learn as well as practical ways to help kids learn them.
 It includes hands-on activities to help participants understand typical social development and common social struggles at every age.
 Using a case study format, participants will discuss strategies for helping children develop the social skills they’ll need throughout their lives.